 Discussion and Application

 With respect to bone mineral density, our results were consistent with previous research.
-For example, the meta-analysis by Wolfe and associates 65 indicated that exercise interventions prevented a 1 percent per year bone loss in the lumbar spine, and that is essentially what we found between our Control Group and Exercise Group.
+For example, the meta-analysis by Wolfe and associates 65 indicated that resistance training interventions prevented a 1 percent per year bone loss in the lumbar spine, and that is essentially what we found between our Control Group and Exercise Group.
 After 9 months, the sedentary subjects experienced a 1 percent lumbar spine bone loss, whereas the Exercise Group maintained their lumbar spine bone mineral density.
-The recent literature review by Going and Laudermilk 23 revealed that exercise produced a 1 to 3 percent increase in lumbar spine bone mineral density, which is inclusive of the 1 percent increase attained by our Exercise Plus Nutrition Group.
-Although our group differences did not reach statistical significance, it would appear advisable to provide a combined program of exercise and nutritional supplementation for better bone-building benefits.
+The recent literature review by Going and Laudermilk 23 revealed that resistance training produced a 1 to 3 percent increase in lumbar spine bone mineral density, which is inclusive of the 1 percent increase attained by our Exercise Plus Nutrition Group.
+Although our group differences did not reach statistical significance, it would appear advisable to provide a combined program of resistance training and nutritional supplementation for better bone-building benefits.